Search and rescue cover

 • Check with your guides what their procedures are for medical emergencies and ensure they are aware that your insurance will only cover medical emergencies.

 • If you are rescued, you will need to show that it was medically necessary.
-Ensure you obtain a medical certificate from a doctor when you are evacuated to hospital.
+Ensure you obtain a medical report confirming the need for rescue from a doctor when you are evacuated to hospital.

 • If possible, contact the insurers before allowing a helicopter to be called on your behalf.
 If you are not able to deal with this yourself, you almost certainly need rescuing but if you are being encouraged to take a helicopter by a local, you will need to justify the expense of the call out.
 Having insurance is not a guarantee of payment and any evacuation must be because it is medically necessary.